 Periodically, the District will solicit parent, staff, and student input on proactive interventions to be implemented as part of an expansive approach to discipline.
 The District will also consider conducting a needs assessment of what preventive programs would best meet the needs of the District's schools.
-The input received will be considered for developing recommendations for inclusion as part of the Code training activities.
+The input received will be considered for developing recommendations for inclusion as part of the Code of Conduct Training activities.

-The schedule of training activities will be communicated to the Board of Education, as an Essential Partner in the implementation of the Code.
+The schedule of training activities will be communicated to the Board of Education, as an essential partner in the implementation of the Code of Conduct.